lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

           </VirtualHost>

+If on Debian, enable the site with `a2ensite leihs-test`.

 The important part is that this points at a directory called `public`, that enables Passenger to recognize that this is a Rails application it's supposed to serve.

+Do not restart Apache just yet.

 ### Deploying in hot mode and creating the default data